PyChanyoung/PyChanyoung.github.io/_posts/2023-05-04-MaximumDepthOfBinaryTree.md

 #         self.right = right
 class Solution:
     def maxDepth(self, root: Optional[TreeNode]) -> int:
-        def maxDepthHelper(node, maximumDepth):     # A helper method is used to open a stack while computing the maximum depth. if node is None:                        # If input is Null, return maximumDepth                 # Return the value of the maximumDepth computed so far. maximumDepth += 1                       # If input is not Null, return max(maxDepthHelper(node.left, maximumDepth),
+        // A helper method is used to open a stack while computing the maximum depth. def maxDepthHelper(node, maximumDepth):
+            // If the input is Null,
+            if node is None:

+                // Return the value of the maximumDepth computed so far. return maximumDepth

+            // If the input is not null, increment the value of maximumDepth by one. maximumDepth += 1

-            maxDepthHelper(node.right, maximumDepth))   # Open the left and right stacks and invoke recursion inside them.
-Then, at the point when the stacks are closing, each helper method returns its value, and when all stacks are closed, the values returned by the left and right stacks, up to that point, are compared.
+            // Open the left and right stacks and invoke recursion inside them.
+Then, at the point when the stacks are closing,
+            // each helper method returns its value, and when all stacks are closed, the values returned by the left and right stacks,
+            // up to that point, are compared. return max(maxDepthHelper(node.left, maximumDepth),maxDepthHelper(node.right, maximumDepth))

-        return maxDepthHelper(root, 0)              # Return the value of maximumDepth that was ultimately returned.
+        // Return the value of maximumDepth that was ultimately returned. return maxDepthHelper(root, 0)
 ```

+## How come multiple returns are necessary?

+In this problem, a return statement is always used after completing the computation using recursion.
+The reason for this is that the problem is asking for the value of the highest depth in the tree, not the final form of the tree at the root node.
+Therefore, the variable "maximumDepth" needs to be continually updated to maintain the maximum value.